Effective: May 25, 2018

-6. Access to your Information.
 You may access/edit your information through your SecureVideo account, or contact SecureVideo to request Customer Information held by SecureVideo in order to correct, amend or delete information that is inaccurate.
-Contact information is provided in Section 11 below.
+Contact information is provided in Section 12 below.

-9. Account Set-Up.
 When selecting passwords for SecureVideo accounts, you should choose words or characters that are not obvious.
 Likewise, you should always keep Personal Information such as account numbers, Usernames, passwords or similar information in a secure place and not share the information with others.
 If you are an Account Administrator setting a password for one of your users, that temporary password will be emailed to them, and they will be required to change that password the first time they log in.

 In compliance with the Privacy Shield Principles, SecureVideo commits to resolve complaints about our collection or use of your personal information.
 EU individuals with inquiries or complaints regarding our Privacy Shield policy should first contact SecureVideo at: [email protected] attention to Michelle Dong, Director of Operations, or by postal mail: SecureVideo, 1050 Marina Village Parkway, Suite 203, Alameda, CA 94501.